-For example, we can see aspects of all three constructs in how Blaine faces the Repeated Confusion challenge.
+For example, we can see aspects of all three constructs in how Blaine faces the Responses to Setbacks challenge.
 Blaine described how he experienced a series of failures related to doing computation: "I literally can't get anything but a blank screen...I'll put in a hundred things and then I'll just get a blank screen or I'll get some error."
-These failures fit narratives about the reduction of self-efficacy and negative impact on self-concept, and the way Blaine articulates them aligns with the language of fixed mindset.
-Each framing provides a different insight into Blaine's experience.
-The self-efficacy framing shows the impact of serial mastery experiences on views related to selfefficacy, as shown when Blaine described how he felt that he "literally can't get anything but a blank screen" after repeatedly failing to make progress in the computational activity.
-The selfconcept framing shows how a pattern of negative experiences can come to define what computation means to a student, as shown when Blaine expressed apathy when describing his relationship with computation: "I just don't even care.
+These failures fit narratives about the development of negative self-efficacy and negative self-concept, and the way Blaine articulates them aligns with the language of fixed mindset.
+Each framing provides different insight into Blaine's experience.
+The self-efficacy framing shows us the deep impact of serial negative mastery experiences for developing self-efficacy, as shown when he described how he felt that he "literally can't get anything but a blank screen" after repeatedly failing to make progress in the computational activity.
+The self-concept framing shows us how a pattern of negative experiences can come to define what computation means to a student, as shown when Blaine expressed apathy when describing his relationship with computation: "I just don't even care.
 I'm like 'whatever dude.
 I can't do this shit."
-The mindset framing brings focus to the parts of Blaine's behavior related to aspects of mindset, specifically the reduction of effort in response to his failures, which relates to fixed mindset: "I don't really try to do any more cause I'll put in a hundred things and then I'll just get a blank screen or I'll get some error."
+The mindset framing shows us how a fixed mindset can be closely tied to a series of computational failures, specifically no change in approach in response to the failures: "I don't really try to do any more cause I'll put in a hundred things and then I'll just get a blank screen or I'll get some error."
 From this one example, we can see that the three frameworks overlap and build into one another.
-Blaine's repeated failures to make progress with the computation led to a reduction of effort and no other change in strategy, aligning with aspects of fixed mindset.
-This accumulation of failures also ties to his view of his work and of himself-views which align with having a lack of self-efficacy and/or a low self-concept for computation.
+Blaine's build-up of failures without learning from them aligns with a fixed mindset, and their accumulation led to a perspective that could be viewed as low self-efficacy or low-self-concept for computation.

 This illustrates how the theoretical lenses can overlap and provide a fuller picture of the impact that the affect-based challenges can have on students.
 We use all three to highlight different views on the same individual experiences, but they provide varied angles from which to understand what is going on with the students in our study.
-That said, this study only provides an initial window into how these frameworks relate to one another, and we suggest future research specifically focus on how each framework fits with one another in this context, how theory-based interventions might impact students' perceptions, and how these frameworks might be leveraged to better understand computation-integrated classrooms.
+That said, this study only provides an initial window into how these frameworks relate to one another, and we suggest future research specifically focus on how each framework fits with one another in this context, how theory-based interventions may impact students' perceptions, and how these frameworks may be leveraged to better understand computation-integrated classrooms.
 We view the presence of many angles as a way to identify jumping-off points for further research on affect-based learning and challenges, which is sorely needed and which we highlight in the discussion section.
 However, we first highlight some positive experiences that students recounted in their interviews.
 These did not fit in with our challenges, but still provide a unique perspective on what students experience and how computation can be beneficial, according to students.

-6.7 Positive Student Experiences
+6.8 Positive Student Experiences